Facebook, other banned sites to be open in China free trade zone - report

 A spokesman for Facebook said the company had no comment on the newspaper report.
 No one at Twitter or the New York Times was immediately available to comment.

-Shares of Facebook were up more than 4 percent at $49.19 in trading on Tuesday, though some analysts attributed the gains to Citigroup upgrading its rating of Facebook's stock from neutral to buy.

-Twitter, which is preparing for an initial public offering, could also benefit by being available in China, the world's largest Internet market by users.
-Still, many Chinese Web users already use similar services, such as Sina Corp's Weibo.

-China's three biggest telecoms companies - China Mobile, China Unicom and China Telecom - have been informed of the decision to allow foreign competition in the FTZ, the sources told the newspaper.
+China's three biggest telecoms companies - China Mobile (0941.HK), China Unicom (0762.HK) and China Telecom (0728.HK) - have been informed of the decision to allow foreign competition in the FTZ, the sources told the newspaper.